Staff brainstorming and planning begins.

 Ongoing renovation work includes new plumbing, HVAC, access upgrades, technology, insulation, and lighting, as well as construction of the Sie Welcome Center.

-Anticipated reopening of all spaces in the North Building, under the new name Lanny and Sharon Martin Building.
+Public reopening of all spaces, under the new name Lanny & Sharon Martin Building.

 The Martin Building project will expand the museum’s ability to serve the community, welcome guests to our city, and preserve and present priceless works of art from cultures around the world and throughout history for generations to come.